belle2/basf2/online_book/prerequisites/ssh.rst

    Why should I keep track of the exact host on which the terminal multiplexer is run and how do I do that?

+.. admonition:: Hint
+   :class: toggle xhint stacked

+   Check out the output of the ``hostname`` command in a computing cluster like KEKCC.
+Why is it different from the hostname that you used to login (the ``Hostname`` line in your `ssh config <online_book/prerequisites/ssh:SSH Configuration File>`)?
+Could you have found out the host name without typing any commands?
+How can you change the specific host?

 .. admonition:: Solution
    :class: toggle solution